TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/special_facilities.rst

 The __pragma__ mechanism
 ------------------------

 Pragma's are directives in the source code, that locally alter the behaviour of the compiler.
-Pragma's come in two varieties.
+Pragma's come in three varieties.

 The function-like variety: